l33tn00b/GettingReadyForSmartGrid/README.md

 - Modify Conversion Scripts to crop screenshot (done)
 - Change background in selenium to white (for screenshot) (done, doesn't work, so we invert the colors using Python Imaging Library (Pillow))
 - Change container time to local timezone (done, see https://github.com/SeleniumHQ/docker-selenium/wiki/Setting-a-Timezone)
-- Add flask so we may serve the result directly from our container using Python (not)
+- Add flask so we may serve the result directly from our container using Python (not, instead use proper server for https)
+- Set Zip Code via env parameter at container startup.

 Things that probably never will come to pass:
 - Proper certificates for https (maybe https://anuragbhatia.com/2020/05/sys-admin/automated-ssl-certificate-management-for-private-containers/)